History of geometry: Euclid

 Concepts, that are now understood as algebra, were expressed geometrically by Euclid, a method referred to as Greek geometric algebra.

 Archimedes

-Archimedes (287–212 BC), of Syracuse, Sicily, when it was a Greek city-state, was one of the most famous mathematicians of the Hellenistic period.
+Archimedes (287–212 BCE), of Syracuse, Sicily, when it was a Greek city-state, was one of the most famous mathematicians of the Hellenistic period.
 He is known for his formulation of a hydrostatic principle (known as Archimedes' principle) and for his works on geometry, including Measurement of the Circle and On Conoids and Spheroids.
 His work On Floating Bodies is the first known work on hydrostatics, of which Archimedes is recognized as the founder.
 Renaissance translations of his works, including the ancient commentaries, were enormously influential in the work of some of the best mathematicians of the 17th century, notably René Descartes and Pierre de Fermat.

 After Archimedes

 Geometry was connected to the divine for most medieval scholars.
 The compass in this 13th-century manuscript is a symbol of God's act of Creation.

 After Archimedes, Hellenistic mathematics began to decline.
 There were a few minor stars yet to come, but the golden age of geometry was over.
 Proclus (410–485), author of Commentary on the First Book of Euclid, was one of the last important players in Hellenistic geometry.
 He was a competent geometer, but more importantly, he was a superb commentator on the works that preceded him.
 Much of that work did not survive to modern times, and is known to us only through his commentary.
 The Roman Republic and Empire that succeeded and absorbed the Greek city-states produced excellent engineers, but no mathematicians of note.

 The great Library of Alexandria was later burned.
 There is a growing consensus among historians that the Library of Alexandria likely suffered from several destructive events, but that the destruction of Alexandria's pagan temples in the late 4th century was probably the most severe and final one.
 The evidence for that destruction is the most definitive and secure.
 Caesar's invasion may well have led to the loss of some 40,000–70,000 scrolls in a warehouse adjacent to the port (as Luciano Canfora argues, they were likely copies produced by the Library intended for export), but it is unlikely to have affected the Library or Museum, given that there is ample evidence that both existed later.

 Civil wars, decreasing investments in maintenance and acquisition of new scrolls and generally declining interest in non-religious pursuits likely contributed to a reduction in the body of material available in the Library, especially in the 4th century.
 The Serapeum was certainly destroyed by Theophilus in 391, and the Museum and Library may have fallen victim to the same campaign.